Composite pulses for robust universal control of singlet-triplet qubits: Methods

-The no-go theorem shown in Sec.~\ref{nogo} implies that it is instructive to design pulses which cancel successive orders.
+The no-go theorem shown in Supplementary Discussion implies that it is instructive to design pulses which cancel successive orders.
 In this work we focus on the piecewise constant pulse, which can be expressed as

 where we have defined the dimensionless quantity $\tau_k=J_{\rm max} t_k$ for convenience.